Blackbeard the Infamous Pirate: Legend and Facts

 Was Blackbeard Real or Just a Legend?

-The legend of Blackbeard tells of a buried treasure that has never been discovered, a demonic presence with a glowing beard, and ruthlessness at its worst.
+The legend of Blackbeard tells of an undiscovered buried treasure, a demonic presence with a glowing beard, and ruthlessness at its worst.
 Few will ever know what is real or what is fantasy when it comes to this legendary man.
-One thing is for certain, Blackbeard truly did exist.
+One thing is for sure, Blackbeard indeed did exist.

 His reign of terror was from 1716 to 1718, where he predominantly resided in the Caribbean Sea, until he was beheaded on November 22, 1718, in Ocracoke Island, North Carolina.
 This reign of terror has made him one of history's most infamous pirates of all time.

-Years before he began commanding the seas, he actually served as an English Privateer during Queen Anne's War (1702 - 1713).
-Privateer's were hired by a government and were technically legal pirates.
+Years before he began commanding the seas, he served as an English Privateer during Queen Anne's War (1702 - 1713).
+Governments hired privateers; therefore, they were technically legal pirates.
 Edward Teach stood out among his fellow privateers.
 Due to feelings of hostility towards England, he would later break away from England and rule the seas as a fearless pirate, where he would take out his anger on any English ship he passed.

 Why Was He So Feared?

 One of his greatest legacies was his fierce and fearless demeanor.
-Truth be told, he rarely battled any ship, because he instilled so much fear through scare tactics that most merchant ships would comply without putting up a fight.
-Teach was also a valiant leader.
+He rarely battled any ship, because he instilled so much fear through scare tactics that most merchant ships would comply without putting up a fight.
+Teach was also a fearless leader.
 Many of his crewmen were attracted to him due to his charisma.
-They felt secure on his ship knowing that his cleverness would keep them alive.
+They felt secure on his ship, knowing that his cleverness would keep them alive.
 Few left his ship once they joined.
-He commanded four of his own ships during the year and a half that he tortured the seas from Europe to the Americas.
+He commanded four vessels during the year and a half that he tortured the seas from Europe to the Americas.